Justin01Wu/others/aws/aws.md

 - An S3 object ACL is the only way to manage access to objects which are not owned by the bucket owner.
   An AWS account that owns the bucket can grant another AWS account permission to upload objects.

+### Bucket name dot issue
+WildCast SSL certificate can only support one level sub-domain: https://en.wikipedia.org/wiki/Wildcard_certificate like *.google.com support www.google.com , but api. www.google.com will fail.
+So when you create a bucket with a dot in it, it will fail because dot will let browse think it has two level sub domain : https:// bucket.name .s3.amazon.com/key So in this case, you can move bucket into the key name: https://s3.amazon.com/ bucket.name/key The second style is called path-style URL, first one is called virtual hosted-style URL Usually AWS SDK and console can automatically handle this issue.
+But you need to switch the UTL style if you directly access URL.

 ## EC2
 - After the user has assigned a secondary private IP address to his instance, he needs to configure the operating system on that instance to recognize the secondary private IP address.
   For AWS Linux, the ec2-net-utils package can take care of this step.